March 10, 2019

 Johnny Thompson

-Johnny Thompson was regarded as the greatest and most knowledgable living magician, with regards to his technical and performing knowledge of the art.
+Johnny Thompson was regarded the greatest and most knowledgable living magician, with regards to his technical and performing knowledge of the art.
 He traveled the world many times over with hilarious and gum-popping wife, Pamela Hayes, as the Great Tomsoni and Company.
 In recent years he was consultant, advisor, and producer to many of the top names in magic, including Criss Angel, David Blaine, Lance Burton, Penn & Teller, and America’s Got Talent winner Mat Franco.
 He was producer of Penn & Teller’s popular television show “Fool Us,” and was the person who made the final call (off camera) as to whether or not the performers actually “fooled” the dynamic magic duo.
 I met Johnny only once during my career, and that only briefly after an evening event during the 34th annual and final World Magic Seminar in Las Vegas at the Orleans Hotel.
 RIP Johnny.

 Marshall Brodien